 - Apple iPhone is not supported.
 See below.

 - POP 3 Internal access (for call-up confirmations and failed messages)

 - SMTP (Sending emails, limited cloud hosting supported)

 - Crystal Reports 2008 (minimum of the run-time)

 - MS Exchange 2007 SP1 (for integration only)

-- Browser Compatible with Silverlight 5 - IE 11 (Not Microsoft Edge)
+- For Silverlight UI, Browser Compatible with Silverlight 5 - IE 11 (Not Microsoft Edge)

 - Compatibility with the latest releases of devices operating systems and other integrated systems is our goal.
 However from time to time changes implemented by other vendors require significant planning and work to adjust to, and care should be taken when planning upgrades.
 If in doubt contact ClickHome Support.